JojiiOfficial/indexa/README.md

     );
     editor.insert(item).unwrap();

-    editor.commit().unwrap();
-    editor.finish().unwrap();
+    // Commit the inserted items and write them into the index. editor.commit().unwrap();
+    // Closes the editor, applying post some processings such a sorting postings. editor.finish().unwrap();

-    let mut retriever_builder = RetrieverBuilder::new(&index);
+    // Build an index retriever using a term. let mut retriever_builder = RetrieverBuilder::new(&index);
     retriever_builder.add_term(&String::from("hello")).unwrap();

+    // The retrieving algorithm itself is generic.
+The `DefaultRetriever` yields all storage IDs
+    // that have at least one of the terms assigned.
+    //
+    // There are other retrieving algorithms that require all terms to be present - which need
+    // sorted postings.
     let retriever: DefaultRetriever<_> = retriever_builder.retriever();
     for storage_id in retriever {
-        let item = index.storage().get_item(storage_id as usize).unwrap();
+        // Get the item from the indexes storage let item = index.storage().get_item(storage_id as usize).unwrap();
         println!("{item}");
     }